 Hello, my name is Shannon Douglas and I write, photograph, develop recipes for and publish Honest Magazine.
 I live and work in the Pacific Northwest in a little mountain town about 35 miles east of Seattle.

 For the last six years I've worked as a commercial food, travel and lifestyle photographer shooting cookbooks, campaigns and stories for companies like Cherry Bombe Magazine, Eater.com and The Mountaineers Books.
 While in school for photography, I was drawn to telling stories through food and a certain kind of slow-paced lifestyle.
 The ideas in my head were so specific, I began making all of the food I photographed and scouring local thrift stores for affordable props to create the story I pined for.

 Looking for a way to show magazine editors and book publishers my new skills, I decided to put together a magazine to demonstrate my images and practice shooting to layouts and themes.
 I gathered a few favorite recipes, wrote some fruitful headnotes and displayed my images alongside.
 In the post it went and soon I received positive feedback from publishers.
 I decided to open the magazine to the public and interest grew.
 This was over five years ago now.
 Today, the magazine is printed and mailed in it's vibrant, permanent form to readership in four continents and makes a sturdy sound when it's dropped on a coffee table.
 Honest Magazine has been featured in newspapers, gift guides and an international culinary fair.

-So themes run throughout the issues across the years.
+Some themes run throughout the issues.
 The foraging and arranging of flowers (particularly wild varieties), are a continuous subject of the magazine and the lifestyle behind it.
 Gathering knee-high fennel fronds on the side of the road, picking through Queen Anne's Lace, and pulling together a vignette of meadow wildflowers in the summer.
 Introduction to varieties, information on care and how to arrange a wild-hearted bouquet dot the issues.